DJ Casey Kasem's care falls to daughter, but his whereabouts are unknown

-LOS ANGELES, May 12 (Reuters) - A Los Angeles court on Monday named the daughter of longtime U.S. radio personality Casey Kasem his temporary conservator even though the exact whereabouts of the ailing DJ were unknown, the attorney for daughter Kerri Kasem said.
+LOS ANGELES (Reuters) - A Los Angeles court on Monday named the daughter of longtime U.S. radio personality Casey Kasem his temporary conservator even though the exact whereabouts of the ailing DJ were unknown, the attorney for daughter Kerri Kasem said.

 The ruling marks the latest bitter legal tussle between Kasem’s children and their stepmother, Jean Kasem, over visitation and caretaking for the 82-year-old DJ most famous for his weekly top 40 countdown show.